Rusty Fears 6 - The Last One to Speak by James Thomasos

 many dozens.

-The host's face spirals into something resembling an honest human smile.
+The host's face spirals into something resembling an honest, human smile.

+But you know it is neither of those things.
 Its voice jumps right back into its professional showman's tone, and it continues its macabre game.

 Now then, on to the final round.
+Chins up, number four and number nine.

 One of you is about to win.
+It just so happens there is only a single question left.

-It just so happens there is only a single question left, and it just so happens that it will make my point for me.
+And it just so happens that it will make my point for me.

-For the first time since this nightmare began, The host leaves the stage.
+For the first time since this nightmare began, the host leaves the stage.
+For a terrible several seconds there is naught but complete silence.

 No hum from the ill-kept sweltering stage lights above, no crinkling of paper from the not audience, not even the faint buzzing in the back of your head from electrical equipment that almost certainly doesn't exist.

+Suddenly, the silence is broke by the grating sound of metal being dragged across wood.
 The host appears back in your line of sight and is casually dragging two metal folding chairs behind them.

 Tied to each one of the chairs is what appears to be a person, writhing while completely encased of sheets of 8.5 by 11 inch paper.
+They are screaming, or perhaps crying, or perhaps laughing.

-Muffled beneath so many layers of paper it is nearly impossible to tell.
+Muffled beneath so many layers of paper, it is nearly impossible to tell.

-The host stands between the two paper entombed figures and holds a hand out towards each.
+The host stands between the two paper-entombed figures and holds a hand out towards each.

-Now then, number four,
+Now then, number four, who is this person?

 And number nine, who is this person?

+I will give you a hint.
 It is someone you claim to love.

 Oh?